Go to JKU Homepage

 Before starting studies

-The sould decision to study always requires a multitude of considerations and basic prerequisites: What do I want / can I study, Where do I want to study, Where will I live, What will it cost....
-Prospective students with disabilities or chronic illnesses have an even greater need for information and coordination!
+When deciding to pursue an academic degree, prospective students must take a number of considerations and basic prerequisites into account: What do I want to / what can I study, where do I want to study, where will I live, what will it cost....
+Prospective students living with disabilities or a chronic illness require more detailed information to organize and coordinate their potential future at a university!

 Integriert Studieren offers

-Sometimes students with disabilities and/or chronic illnesses only come to us towards the end of their studies and then unanimously tell us how much better and carefree they could have studied if they had known about us and our offer from the beginning.
-This is why our presence and public discussion with prospective students at fairs, PR materials and Social media is so important: it creates early contact and the chance to start the new phase of your life well-informed and well-prepared.
+Sometimes, students living with disabilities and/or a chronic illness only come to us toward the end of their studies and then unanimously tell us how much better and worry-free they could have earned their degree had they known about us and our programs and services from the beginning.
+This is why our PR materials, presence and discussions with prospective students at study fairs, and our social media presence is so important.
+We can come into contact with students at an early stage and they can embark on the next chapter of their lives more informed and better prepared.

-The choice of fields of study and career goals is bewilderingly large, and the number of offers is increasing.
-This makes it all the more important to explore one's personal goals and interests in more detail, to obtain information and, if necessary, help in good time:
+The choice of majors and prospective professional careers may seem limitless and the number of programs grows each year, making it all the more important to explore one's personal goals and interests in detail, obtain information and, if necessary, seek assistance in a timely manner:

-• What does it mean to study - should, can and do I want to study?
+• What does it mean to study and earn an academic degree - should I, can I, and do I want to, study?

-• Which form of education is best for me?
+• What kind of educational program is right for me?

-• What is important when choosing a course of study?
+• What is important when choosing a major?

-• Where can I find information on studies and subjects?
+• Where can I find information about different degree programs and subject areas?

 • Where should I study?

-• Where can I get information and advice?
+• Where can I get information and speak with an academic advisor?

 • How will I finance my studies?